-Last Updated: January 2nd, 2017.
-The new smart doorbells are taking the market by storm.
-These create the ability to view people coming up to your door, triggering notifications to any smartphone.
+The new smart doorbell security cameras are taking the market by storm.
+This best doorbell camera creates the ability to view people coming up to your door, triggering notifications to any ios and Android smart device.
 They bring peace of mind to those who are nervous about answering the door without knowing who is there.
-These also serve as a great ‘peephole’ and now those at home don’t have to lift up the blinds to peek at who is there.
+These live video doorbells also serve as a great ‘peephole’ and now those at home don’t have to lift up the blinds to peek at who the visitors are.

 - Crime deterrent

-- Easy to install & use on mobile device
+- Easy to connect and stream on a mobile device

-- Add users in app so any family member can access
+- Add users in an app so any family member can access

-- The ones you buy outright (aside from a security company, like our #3 recommended) still upsell you a monthly fee for them to store footage on their cloud system.
+- The ones you buy outright (aside from a security company) still up-sell you a monthly fee for them to store video footage on their cloud storage.

-- Depending on technical skills can be hard to install
+- Depending on your technical skills; can be difficult to install

-- App software can be buggy at times or sometimes miss users
+- App software can be buggy at times and sometimes miss users at your doorstep

-Without further ado, for those looking to buy a new doorbell security camera here are the top 3:
+For those looking to buy a new doorbell security camera here are the top 3 reviews:

 FrontPoint recently added a doorbell camera to their lineup in late 2016.
-Unlike Vivint's, they use a third party product, Skybell, and integrate it with their app.
-For them, this saves time and user hassle providing a working product and app to their home security system lineup.
-This is a great all around camera although bulkier then our #1 & #3 pick.
+They use a third party product, Skybell, and integrate it with their app so you get a full security system with your doorbell hd camera.
+This is a great all around wireless doorbell camera although slightly bulkier than other top picks.
 It looks less like a typical doorbell you would ring and more like a camera/tech product.
-Looks wise we give it a 2.5 of 5 but functionality is 4.5 of 5.
+It works when the motion detection is triggered or when someone presses the doorbell.
+We rate the appeal a 5 of 5 (previously 3.5 of 5 and ranked 2nd until new version hit) and functionality 4.5 of 5.